-- 3. The Director of IPR, the Chief of Police, or Commissioner in Charge may request an expedited hearing by the IPR-Citizen Review Committee of an appeal when deemed necessary due to the nature of the underlying complaint. - H. Action by Chief of Police and Commissioner in Charge.
-After receiving the Board's statement described above and after the appeal period allowed by Code Chapter 3.21 has expired, or if an appeal is filed, after the Chief receives the IPR Citizen Review Committee or the Council's recommendation in accordance with Code Chapter 3.21: - 1.
-In the following cases, the Chief shall make a recommendation regarding the appropriate findings and level of discipline to the Commissioner in Charge: - a.
-Investigations resulting in a sustained finding and the proposed discipline is suspension without pay or greater. - b.
-The following incidents involving use of force: - (1) All officer involved shootings. - (2) Physical injury caused by an officer that requires hospitalization. - (3) All in custody deaths. - (4) Less lethal incidents where the recommended finding "out of policy". - 2.
+- (3) All in custody deaths. - (4) Any use of force where the recommended finding "out of policy". - 2.
 In the cases described in Subsection 1 above, the Commissioner in Charge shall make the final decision on findings and discipline, consistent with obligations under state and federal law, Portland City Charter and collective bargaining agreements. - 3.
 In all other cases, unless the Commissioner in Charge exercises authority over the case, the Chief shall make the final decision on proposed findings and discipline, consistent with obligations under state and federal law, Portland City Charter and collective bargaining agreements. - 4.
 In all cases where the Chief's and Police Commissioner's final discipline is outside of the range recommended by the discipline guide, the Chief and Police Commissioner shall provide an explanation in the final discipline letter of the reason or reasons for imposing discipline outside of the recommended range.
 The Chief and Police Commissioner shall not be required to disclose information that is confidential or otherwise protected against disclosure.
-The cumulative report of discipline imposed outside of the recommended range shall be included in the PPB semi-annual report.

-- I. Public reports.
+The cumulative report of discipline imposed outside of the recommended range shall be included in the PPB semi-annual report. - I. Public reports.
 As often as deemed necessary by the Board, but at least twice each calendar year, the Board shall publish public reports summarizing its statements of findings and a summary of any training and/or investigation issues or concerns.
-Except as provided otherwise in this Subsection, the The reports shall keep confidential and not include involved officers' names, the names of witnesses, or the name of any complainants.
+Except as provided otherwise in this Subsection, the reports shall keep confidential and not include involved officers' names, the names of witnesses, or the name of any complainants.
 The reports shall be written by the Board facilitator.
 The reports may not be released before a final decision, including discipline if any, is made by the Chief or Commissioner in Charge. - 1.
 The public reports shall include the following for each case brought before the Board: - a.
 Allegation(s) heard by the Board. - b.
 A factual summary of the case. - c.
 Summary of the Board's discussion. - d.
 Record of the Board's vote, including recommended findings and discipline. - e.
-Training and policy recommendations, including whether the recommendations were accepted by the Chief. - f.
-The final decision of the Chief or Commissioner in Charge. - 2.
-The public reports shall include the names of involved officers and witnesses in cases of officer involved shootings or in custody deaths where the names of such persons have previously been publicly released in connection with the incident, unless confidentiality or non-disclosure is required by statute, a court order, an administrative order, or a collective bargaining agreement.
-Where the names have not been previously released, the report may include the names if the public interest requires disclosure or if nondisclosure would undermine the public's confidence.
+Training and policy recommendations, including whether the recommendations were accepted by the Chief.